tongchf/gmRAD/README.md

         3. Generating the parental SNP catalogs;
         4. Calling SNP genotypes across the individuals in the whole population;
         5. Filtering the SNP data by considering segregation ratio and missing data.
+# Usage
+To run gmRAD, users should install the three prerequisite packages: LOCAS(http://ab.inf.uni-tuebingen.de/software/locas/), BWA and SAMtools (with BCFtools).